readthis-io/readthis.io/blog/llms-as-rubber-ducks/index.md

 ## Thinking With AI

-Let me tell you a story about how I was wrong about AI in development.

 Like many developers, I initially dismissed LLMs as glorified code generators.
 I watched colleagues copy-paste solutions from ChatGPT, creating what I call "zombie codebases" - they walk and talk, but there's no soul inside.
 No understanding.
 No intentionality.

 Then something changed.
-During a particularly frustrating debugging session, I found myself explaining my problem to ChatGPT, just like I used to do with my rubber duck.
-But unlike my faithful plastic companion, it asked questions back.
-Good questions.
-Questions that made me think.
+During a particularly frustrating debugging session, I found myself explaining my problem to ChatGPT.
+Not asking for a solution, but thinking out loud about the architecture.
+The responses were thoughtful questions that challenged my assumptions and exposed blind spots in my thinking.

-That's when it hit me: I'd been looking at LLMs all wrong.
+That's when I realized: The true power of LLMs are intelligent conversation partners that can help us think through complex problems - much like the classic rubber duck debugging method, but with the ability to challenge our assumptions and push our thinking further.

 ## The Rubber Duck Revolution